 - Children under the age of 6 months

-Before approving a flu vaccine for public use, the Food and Drug Administration (FDA) evaluates the vaccine for safety and effectiveness.
-The FDA also ensures that all vaccines comply with its strict Current Good Manufacturing Process regulations.
+Before approving a flu vaccine, the Food and Drug Administration (FDA) evaluates the vaccine for safety and effectiveness.
+The FDA also ensures that all vaccines meet its strict Current Good Manufacturing Process regulations.

 The flu vaccine cannot give you the flu.
 The vaccine does not contain a live virus.

 A list of current testing locations and details can be found here.
 Please note that locations may change.

 If you do not have an order for testing, contact your Northwestern Medicine physician or visit a Northwestern Medicine Immediate Care Center for an evaluation to see if you need a test.